thechelsuk/uk.thechels.cod/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 09 December 2025

-- The average temperature today is 12.98˚C,
+- The average temperature today is 11.87˚C,
-- With highs of 13.31˚C and lows of 12.38˚C,
+- With highs of 12.2˚C and lows of 11.49˚C,
-- It may feel like 12.74˚C with light rain
+- It may feel like 11.51˚C with heavy intensity rain
-- The wind speed is 3.13m/s and visibility is 7747m
+- The wind speed is 4.02m/s and visibility is 6211m
-- The pressure is 1004hPa and humidity is 92%
+- The pressure is 1002hPa and humidity is 92%
 - The sun will rise at 08:03 and set at 15:57

 <!-- weather_marker ends -->